 * A federal judge ordered the government to reunite the families within a given time period.
 Note how the judge lays waste the Trump administration's actions:

 The government readily keeps track of personal property of detainees in criminal and immigration proceedings.
 Money, important documents, and automobiles, to name a few, are routinely catalogued, stored, tracked and produced upon a detainees' release, at all levels—state and federal, citizen and alien.
 Yet, the government has no system in place to keep track of, provide effective communication with, and promptly produce alien children.
 The unfortunate reality is that under the present system migrant children are not accounted for with the same efficiency and accuracy as property.
-Certainly, that cannot satisfy the requirements of due process.
+Certainly, that cannot satisfy the requirements of due process.* After mass outcry, President Trump signed an executive order to reunite the families and jail the entire family together.
+By ordering to detain the families indefinitely, the government is violating a different court order.

 The facts set forth before the Court portray reactive governance -- responses to address a chaotic circumstance of the Government's own making.
 They belie measured and ordered governance, which is central to the concept of due process enshrined in our Constitution.